NachoToast/NachoMusic/README.md

 yarn package
 ```

 For an ideal app development environment, use one terminal for the `dev:app` script, and a second terminal for the start script.
-You can then reload the app using `CTRL + R` or `F5` (Mac equivalents work too).
+After this the app should reload automatically whenever a Typescript file changes.
+You can reload the app manually using `CTRL + R` or `F5` (or their Mac equivalents).

 For extension development, reloading the app is not feasible since extensions rely on a websocket connection to the it.
 Because of this it's recommended to employ testing suites for extensions.